Taking Your Game To The Next Level – How To Get To SuperNova Elite In 2015

 Just keep your mind on $100k+ in benefits and $100k+ profit from the games… it will be a lot easier to cope with those difficult periods and come out fighting!

 SuperNova / SuperNova Elite Guide- OnGoing Benefits And Next Steps

 Once you hit Supernova Elite you start to get a 5x FPP multiplier – ensuring that cash bonuses literally fly your way during the rest of the year and into the 2nd year too.
 All you need to do to maintain this status is hit 7500 VPPs per month – with no more than 1 month’s gap.
 At this point the bonuses already received will mean you can play at higher stakes, making the 2nd year of SNG a less intensive experience.

 What is really great here is that anyone who can multi-table can get there – with just a little commitment, planning and the willingness to study and improve as they go.
 If you are not sure then my suggestion is to give it a try for a week, see how many points you can earn and see if the lifestyle suits you.
 I look forward to publishing the success stories of a number of SNG Planet readers come November / December next year.

-Get your points chase started at Pokerstars.com now – remember marketing code PSP3108 for your initial 100% matched bonuses up to $600.
+Get your points chase started at Pokerstars.com now – remember marketing code PSP3108 when you register and then bonus code STARS600 for your 3 initial 100% matched bonuses up to $600 in total.